By:

 This is not a sales or marketing philosophy

-To understand why They Ask, You Answer works, it is important to understand that They Ask, You Answer is not a sales or marketing philosophy.
-It is a business improvement process that responds to how buyer behavior has changed.
+To understand why Endless Customers works, it's important to understand that Endless Customers is not a sales or marketing philosophy.
+It is a business improvement process that responds to the way buyer behavior has changed.

-Ultimately, They Ask, You Answer is not about making noise for noise's sake.
+Ultimately, Endless Customers is not about making noise for the sake of making noise.
 It's about giving consumers what they want from a brand: honesty and transparency.
 That's why it works.

 The main goal is to help consumers make a decision in a way that suits them, in a way that puts them in control.
-They Ask, You Answer puts your customers at the center of what you do.
+Endless Customers puts your customers at the center of what you do.
 It taps directly into what matters most to them.

-They Ask, You Answer provides tactics and a proven framework, but it is more useful to think of it as an ongoing process of business improvement.
-Implementation takes at least eighteen months and eventually They Ask, You Answer becomes an integral part of your business, guiding your marketing, sales and service teams.
+Endless Customers offers tactics and a proven framework, but it's more useful to think of it as a continuous process of business improvement.
+Implementation takes at least 18 months, and eventually Endless Customers becomes an integral part of your business, guiding your marketing, sales and service teams.
 And that's not all.
-They Ask, You Answer changes your approach to leadership, HR and more.
+Endless Customers changes your approach to leadership, HR and more.

 As Simon Sinek says, you can always improve; you can always challenge yourself to be better - but you can never assume you are the best.
-That's the core of the success of They Ask, You Answer.
+That's at the heart of Endless Customers' success.